 Sometimes, clinical trials are not available for your child’s cancer.
 This may be because a recent trial has just finished, or because the cancer is very rare.
 In these cases, you can expect your doctors and nurses to offer treatment which is agreed to be the most appropriate, using guidelines which have been prepared by experts across the country.
 The Children’s Cancer and Leukaemia Group (CCLG) is an important organisation which helps to produce these guidelines.

 Many children with AML are cured.
-If the leukaemia comes back after initial treatment, it usually does so within the first three years.
+If the leukaemia comes back after initial treatment, it usually does so within the first 3 years.
 Most children with AML grow and develop normally.

 If you have specific concerns about your child’s condition and treatment, it’s best to discuss them with your child’s doctor, who knows the situation in detail.